SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 Take precautions for all the water-borne diseases that are prevalent in India (i.e. travel vaccines and hygiene measures).
 We have clean drinking water at SECMOL, but you will also visit other places.
 Make sure that your common vaccinations are up to date.
 Rabies shots are available at Leh hospital in case of a dog bite.

-State Bank of India, J&K Bank, Axis, ICICI, and HDFC have ATMs in Leh town.
+State Bank of India, J&K Bank, Axis, ICICI, Punjab National, and HDFC have ATMs in Leh town.
+Foreigners, make sure to notify your bank that you will travel to India, or the bank may block your card for suspected fraud.
+There are also money exchange counters in Leh.
 Volunteers usually go to Leh town on SECMOL’s weekly day off, Saturday or Sunday.

-You can get a local SIM card in Leh (or Jammu or Srinagar).
+You can get a local SIM card in Leh.
 You’ll need several passport photos, photocopies of your ID-card or passport and visa, and a form filled by a local person referring you, with his or her ID-card photocopy.
 Any SECMOL staff can give you the referral.